seantauber/seantauber/README.md

 ## Developer Tools

-- [Kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides, and other educational content to help developers grow in their careers.
 - [Astral-sh/ty](https://github.com/astral-sh/ty) - An extremely fast Python type checker and language server, written in Rust.

 ## Music and Audio